mever-team/FairBench/docs/reports.md

 ```

 This can assess any system.
 Install extras are
-available to also run computer vision, graph, and LLMs benchmarks.
+available to optionally run computer vision, graph, and LLMs benchmarks.

-This tutorial covers the following recommended workflow for using
-FairBench:
+This tutorial show how to bootstrap fairness analysis
+for a new AI system using FairBench.
+The recommended workflow is
+the following, of which creating extensive fairness reports is
+the first step:

-1. identify prospective fairness concerns to discuss with stakeholders
+1. Identify prospective fairness concerns to discuss with stakeholders.
-2. decide which of the concerns matter after drawing a broad enough
+2. Decide which of the concerns matter after drawing a broad enough
-picture
+picture (human-in-the-loop, consult with stakeholders).
-3. keep track of important concerns with standalone measures covered in the [quickstart](quick.md).
+3. Keep track of important concerns with standalone measures covered in the [quickstart](quick.md).

 ![workflow visualization](fairbench.drawio.png)